rodelrod/collective-intelligence/README.md

  - Used descriptive variable names
  - Respects PEP 8 style
  - More idiomatic Python
- - Some of the of the code is clearer and/or better perfoming
+ - Some of the code is clearer and/or better perfoming
+ - And some may be worse, who knows...